gonzalez-delgado/synco/README.md

 For any inquires, please file an [issue](https://github.com/gonzalez-delgado/synco/issues) or [contact us](mailto:javier.gonzalezdelgado@mcgill.ca).

+#### Related work

+Check [Akeju & Cope paper](https://doi.org/10.1093/gbe/evae080) for a complementary analysis on how codon and bond angles correlation might be explained by the variation in codon usage across genes.

 #### References

 [1] González-Delgado, J., González-Sanz, A., Cortés, J., & Neuvial, P. (2023).
 Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology. <i>Electron.
 J. Statist</i>., 17(1): 1547–1586. [https://doi.org/10.1214/23-EJS2135](https://doi.org/10.1214/23-EJS2135).